Cleistocactus smaragdiflorus: Taxonomy

 The first description as Cereus smaragdiflorus was in 1894 by Frédéric Albert Constantin Weber.
-The plant is name after it's emerald green tepals.
+The plant is name after its emerald green tepals.
 Nathaniel Lord Britton and Joseph Nelson Rose placed them in the genus Cleistocactus in 1920.
 Other nomenclature synonyms are Cereus colubrinus var. smaragdiflorus F.A.C.
 Weber (1894), Cereus baumannii var. smaragdiflorus (F.A.C.
 Weber) K. Schum.
 (1897) and Cereus colubrinus var. smaragdiflorus (F.A.C.
 Weber) Rol.-Goss.
 (1904).

 In the IUCN Red List of Threatened Species, the species is listed as "Least Concern (LC)".